ZEGOCLOUD/zego_uikit_prebuilt_call_flutter/doc/apis.md

 >
 > By using the `showConfirmation` parameter, you can control whether to display a confirmation dialog to confirm ending the call.
 >
+> The `reason` parameter specifies the reason for ending the call, which will be passed to the `onCallEnd` event callback.
+>
 > This function behaves the same as the close button in the calling interface's top right corner, and it is also affected by the `onHangUpConfirmation` and `onHangUp` settings in the config.
 >
 > - function prototype: